rwu823/FFN-Ninja-Template/README.md

   `Ninja-Template` watch your project directory, after change file it will automate upload, publish to your sandbox and reload browser.
 Feel magic, right?

+## Change Log

+`Ninja-Tempalte` will increase new useful command in next.
+Please see the [Change log](https://github.com/rwu823/FFN-Ninja-Template/blob/master/changelog.md).

+When you want to update new feature, just run below two:

+    $ git pull

+---

+    $ npm install

 ## Prepare

   [git](http://msysgit.github.io/index.html)